The purpose of a token server client license is quite simple: it tells

 If your token server was configured to use a non-default port, you'll also need a line that provides the port number:

-The client license file may also include four optional lines.
+The client license file may also include a few optional lines.

 SERVERTIMEOUT line allows you to specify the timeout (in seconds)

 in case the token server is unavailable.
 The default value is 30 seconds.